lwto/lwto/README.md

    </li>

    <li>
-      <b>Good at:</b> Maths and Civil Engineer Things.
-Trust me I can build you a house as well as web app xD
+      <b>Good at:</b> Maths and Civil Engineer Things.<br> Trust me I can build you a house as well as a web app xD
    </li>
  </div>
  <br>